Last updated June 2013

 Bipolar disorder is a brain disorder that causes severe or unusual shifts in mood, energy level, thinking, and behavior.
-For example, people with bipolar disorder often experience episodes of overly high “highs”, extreme irritability, and depression.
+People with bipolar disorder often experience episodes of mania where they have overly high “highs” or they have extreme irritable mood as well as episodes of depression.
 While everyone has good and bad moods, the unprovoked and intense highs and lows of people with bipolar disorder can be unpredictable, extreme, and debilitating.

 Bipolar disorder occurs in all age groups, young and old.
 Until recently, bipolar disorder in children and adolescents was thought to be an extremely rare condition, but it may, in fact, be more common than previously thought.

 Many parents are challenged by a child who has extreme changes in mood, energy, thinking, and behavior.
 Careful evaluation will find that some of these children are suffering from a mental disorder.
 Yet, only a very few of those will have bipolar disorder.

 Choose a topic: